esp-rs/book/src/writing-your-own-application/generate-project/esp-idf-template.md

 Hello, world!
 ```

-As you can see, there are messages from the first and second stage bootloader and then, our "Hello, world!" is printed.
+As you can see, there are messages from the first and second-stage bootloader and then, our "Hello, world!" is printed.

 You can reboot with `CTRL+R` or exit with `CTRL+C`.

-If you encoutner any issues while building the project, please, see the [Troubleshooting][troubleshooting] chapter.
+If you encounter any issues while building the project, please, see the [Troubleshooting][troubleshooting] chapter.

 [espflash]: https://github.com/esp-rs/espflash/tree/main/espflash
 [runner-config]: https://doc.rust-lang.org/cargo/reference/config.html#targettriplerunner